Plumsail/forms-docs/SharePoint/design-sp.rst

 |pic9|

-.. |pic9| image:: /images/startSP/addFormSet.png
+.. |pic9| image:: /images/designer/form-sets/designer-form-sets-addFormSet.png
-   :alt: Add a Form Set
+   :alt: Add Form sets

 Common use for Form sets is to provide unique :ref:`forms for members of certain groups <designer-grouprouting>`, easily configured in the menu when you create a new Form Set: